 Small Boat Moorings

 Our four small boat guest moorings (CMBG 1-4) are available for boats on a first-come, first-served basis.
-There is a maximum length of 32 feet and a maximum keel depth of 5 feet for boats using these moorings – if your boat is larger, please check our larger boat mooring.
+There is a maximum length of 32 feet and a maximum keel depth of five feet – if your boat is larger, please reserve our larger boat mooring.
 Boats cannot be tied to the dock, but the yellow zone can be used for loading and unloading.
 You are welcome to use our courtesy dingy as long as it is returned and secured to the dock once you are finished.
-Each boat has a three hour tie up limit per day and all boats must be gone by 5pm.
+Each boat has a three-hour tie-up limit per day, and all boats must be gone by 5 pm.
 If you wish to paddle over, kayaks can be tied on the south side of the floats.
 Use of the moorings is at the guest’s own risk – CMBG is not responsible for any damages.

 Large Boat Mooring

-We do have one deep water mooring located on the western side of Hodgdon Island for boats up to 50 feet in length with a maximum keel depth of 16 feet.
-This mooring can be reserved for up to a 24 hour stay with admission to the Gardens at no extra charge by calling our main number during business hours: (207) 633-8000.
+We do have one deepwater mooring located on the western side of Hodgdon Island for boats up to 50 feet in length, with a maximum keel depth of 16 feet.
+This mooring can be reserved for up to a 24-hour stay with admission to the Gardens at no extra charge by calling our main number during business hours: (207) 633-8000.
 Guests will need to provide their own tender/dinghy for travel from the mooring to the Gardens.
 Use of the mooring is at the guest’s own risk – mooring owner and CMBG are not responsible for any damages.